 “Our tribalism is magnified when we talk about race.
 Our discussions of race tend to be discussions that happen among our own tribe.
 You don't often get into frank discussions about race with people who are not your own race, so what you end up seeing are public projections of people of different races rather than genuine feelings and internal differences," Demos-Brown says.
 "I hear things among family members and friends that would shock (or probably wouldn't) African Americans.
 And I’m sure around a Black dinner table at Thanksgiving there are things that are said that white people would be very surprised to hear."

-Never mind that Demos-Brown (and his wife) are founding members of Zoetic Stage, a company dedicated to staging new works homed at the Adrienne Arsht Center; he has won most every South Florida theatre award; and he now has a show selling out nightly on Broadway - he is in no hurry to change up his personal story.
+Never mind that Demos-Brown (and his wife) are founding members of Zoetic Stage, a company dedicated to staging new works homed at the Adrienne Arsht Center; he has won most every South Florida theatre award; and his show sold out nightly throughout its Broadway run - he is in no hurry to change up his personal story.

 "If there were a way to make a living exclusively writing and not have to move my family to Los Angeles, I'd probably do it, but we have a wonderful practice and our home is here," he says.